Neural Adaptive SCEne Tracing: Conclusions

 \section{Conclusions}

-In this paper, we have presented Neural Adaptive Scene Tracing (\nascent), the first hybrid explicit-implicit neural rendering approach that can be trained directly in the 2D image data.
+In this paper, we have presented Neural Adaptive Scene Tracing (\nascent), a hybrid explicit-implicit neural rendering approach that can be trained directly in the 2D image data.
 The model representation consists of a hierarchical and adaptive octree structure with a per-node implicit network.
 We use this model in combination with an optimized two-stage sampling process that maximizes the re-use of view-independent data in order to reduce the number of neural network evaluations.
-This, together with a strong spatial clustering of the samples near interesting object surfaces, enables far superior training times as well as competitive results compared to other neural rendering approaches.
+This, together with a strong spatial clustering of the samples near interesting object surfaces, enables improved training times as well as superior results compared to other neural rendering approaches.

 The ablation studies show that the quality of the reconstructions can be further improved by utilizing more powerful networks in each node, albeit at significantly increased training and rendering times.
 We believe this topic merits further investigation.
 For example one may choose different network hyper parameters for nodes in different regions, based on either a heuristic or neural architecture search.
 This could further improve the quality while bounding the increase in compute time.